compbiozurich/UZH-BIO392/course-results/2021/daniel-walther/day-02/2021-09-22-daniel-walther-genome-resources-notes.md

 _Preface, useful link(s)_
 * [List of biological databases](https://en.wikipedia.org/wiki/List_of_biological_databases) - good general starting point.

-"(?)" at the start of the line means "uncertain of the correctness of this statement".
+"(?)" at the start of the line means "uncertain of the correctness about this statement".
+All uncertainties may be resolved at some point.

 # Notes on Genome Resources in Bioinformatics
 This file contains information on some genome resources which are online portals for exchange and storage of genome sequencing data, and maybe also a demonstration of the Markdown language.
 I will do this by listing properties of the resources mentioned in the lecture from this morning.

 The *purpose* of this file or task is to familiarise myself with the Markdown language by summarising and comparing properties of data resources used frequently in the field of bioinformatics, thus learning about two things simultaneously (skill and knowledge).

 ## Noteworthy genome resources